Skip to main content

 Track everything with metadata

-Record model settings, versions, and timestamps so you can reproduce results:
+Record model settings, versions, and timestamps so you can reproduce a result.

 .metadata("model", "gpt-5-nano")